アイスランド

 Travel story

-What lay ahead was a quiet breeze and an overly vast sky.
+What lay beyond the road was a quiet breeze and an overly vast sky.

-That alone was richer than I had expected.
+That alone turned out to be more enriching than I expected.

-A 3-night, 4-day road trip around southern Iceland by rental car.
+A 3-night, 4-day self-drive tour around southern Iceland by rental car.

-A driving journey at my own pace through landscapes created by ice, fire, and wind.
+This is a driving trip where you travel at your own pace through landscapes shaped by ice, fire, and wind.

 Signature points